ANCORA: Learning to Question via Manifold-Anchored Self-Play for Verifiable Reasoning: Experiments

 \subsection{Learning Curves and Coupled-Branch Ablation}

 Figure~\ref{fig:freeze_ablation} traces live pass@1 in the test-time-training setting corresponding to the lower block of Table~\ref{tab:main_results}.
-Starting from the manifold-projected \texttt{sft\_init} (26.6\% / 8.8\% / 6.2\% on D2V / MBPP / HumanEval), ANCORA reaches the Table~\ref{tab:main_results} numbers at step 2{,}000.
+Starting from the manifold-projected \texttt{sft\_init} (26.6\% / 8.8\% / 6.2\% on D2V / MBPP / HumanEval), the final $n{=}100$ evaluation at step~2{,}000 gives the headline numbers in Table~\ref{tab:main_results}.
 Dafny2Verus and MBPP show a sustained upward trend with small checkpoint-level fluctuations; HumanEval shows higher variance due to its smaller evaluation set (85 problems).
 Late-stage Solver responses are well-formed proof-oriented derivations rather than pathological repetition (Appendix~\ref{appExamples}).

-To isolate the contribution of each branch in the coupled optimization, we conduct \emph{branch-freeze} experiments: \textbf{Freeze-Q} disables Proposer parameter updates (only the Solver learns), and \textbf{Freeze-S} disables Solver updates (only the Proposer learns).
+To isolate the contribution of each branch in the coupled optimization, we conduct \emph{branch-freeze} experiments: \textbf{Freeze-Q} masks the Proposer/Q-Gen loss contribution (only Solver tokens update the shared policy), and \textbf{Freeze-S} masks the Solver/S-Gen loss contribution (only Proposer tokens update it).
 Both variants share the same SFT initialization and hyperparameters as the full ANCORA run.
 Figure~\ref{fig:freeze_ablation} reports pass@1 on all three benchmarks.

-\begin{itemize}[leftmargin=1.2em,itemsep=2pt,topsep=2pt] \item \textbf{Freeze-Q (static curriculum):} initially tracks ANCORA (step~99: 36.9\% vs.\ 38.6\% D2V) but plateaus by step~300, ending 25.3 points below ANCORA---Proposer co-evolution is essential. \item \textbf{Freeze-S (reward collapse):} proposed problems become unsolvable or trivial, the informative entropy-reward region vanishes, and performance falls below SFT init by step~400---a manifestation of the manifold collapse in Appendix~\ref{app:manifold_collapse}. \item \textbf{No-Descent (root-only anchoring collapse):} in the TTT root-only run, the limiting case $\rho{=}1$ initially \emph{outperforms} ANCORA (51.3\% D2V at step~400) by exploiting curated seeds, then collapses after step~500 (D2V $12\%$, MBPP $0\%$ by step~800).
+\begin{itemize}[leftmargin=1.2em,itemsep=2pt,topsep=2pt] \item \textbf{Freeze-Q (static curriculum):} initially tracks ANCORA (step~99: 36.9\% vs.\ 38.6\% D2V) but plateaus by step~300, ending 14.4 points below ANCORA at the matched step~499---Proposer co-evolution is essential. \item \textbf{Freeze-S (reward collapse):} proposed problems become unsolvable or trivial, the informative frontier-reward region vanishes, and performance falls below SFT init by step~400---a manifestation of the manifold collapse in Appendix~\ref{app:manifold_collapse}. \item \textbf{No-Descent (root-only anchoring collapse):} in the TTT root-only run, the limiting case $\rho{=}1$ initially \emph{climbs steeply} (51.3\% D2V at step~400) by exploiting curated seeds, then collapses after step~500 (D2V $12\%$ by step~1{,}999; MBPP falls to $1.6\%$ by step~799 and $0\%$ by step~1{,}999).
 Without the 50\% DAG-descent fraction into verified Q-Gen children, the curriculum cannot bootstrap once original seeds are exhausted. \end{itemize} The non-zero descent fraction is the load-bearing stabilizer that converts early gains into sustained improvement.